-Principle of Territoriality
+Principle of territoriality

-- 1. The conditions set out in Section 2 (Definition of the Concept of "Originating Products") relating to the acquisition of originating status must be fulfilled without interruption in a Party. - 2.
-If originating goods exported from a Party to a non-Party return, they must be considered as non-originating, unless it can be demonstrated to the satisfaction of the customs authorities that:
+- 1. The conditions set out in Title II relating to the acquisition of originating status must be fulfilled without interruption in a Party. - 2.
+If originating goods exported from a Party to a non-Party return, they must be considered as non-originating, unless it can be demonstrated to the satisfaction of the customs authorities that: - (a) the returning goods are the same as those exported;

+and

-- (a) the returning goods are the same as those exported; and - (b) they have not undergone any operation beyond that necessary to preserve them in good condition while in that non-Party or while being exported.
+(b) they have not undergone any operation beyond that necessary to preserve them in good condition while in that non-Party or while being exported.